How is EBV Diagnosed?

 Did You Know?

-You CAN test for EBV without your doctor!
+You CAN test for EBV without your doctor today!

-A lot of people that suffer and have a high risk or likelihood of CAEBV spend months or even years trying to get proper testing, and if you are one of those people, I encourage you NOT to wait, but to find a direct-to-consumer lab and get the testing done.
-Hopefully, the information provided on this website will help you navigate the main complexities of the results, but if you need more help, my book The Epstein Barr Virus Solution has much more information on the many possible testing results scenarios.
+A lot of people that suffer and have a high risk or likelihood of CAEBV spend months or even years trying to get proper testing, and if you are one of those people, I encourage you NOT to wait, but to use this or another direct-to-consumer lab available in your location and get the testing done.
+Hopefully, the information provided on this website page will help you navigate the main complexities of your lab results, but if you need more help, my book The Epstein Barr Virus Solution has much more information on the many possible testing results scenarios.

 Diagnosis in Children